 Shih Tzu Personality

+Even though Shih Tzus are known as being lap dogs and one of the cutest dog breeds, they are actually quite intelligent.
+They are incredibly smart but can be very stubborn at times.
 Shih Tzus make great family dogs because of their natural friendliness, confidence, affectionate demeanor, and absolute lack of prey drive.
 Shih Tzus are completely fine being picked up and carried by small and respectful children.

 Some Shih Tzus are very independent and can be stubborn at times.
 However, with enough training and socialization, their personalities are easily manageable.
 Maybe making you pick them up halfway through a walk, them not eating all their food when you want them to, or them just simply not listening to you.
 It is important to remember this is not a malicious act from your Shih Tzu.

-Shih Tzu Dog Breed Exercise
+Shih Tzu Breed Exercise

 Shih Tzu puppies six months or older need at least one walk a day that lasts around 20 minutes.
 Exercise is important for all dogs to maintain a healthy weight.
 The ideal exercise for a Shih Tzu that is fully grown is two walks a day, lasting anywhere from 20 to 30 minutes.
 More active Shih Tzus can have up to three walking sessions per day, but it's also important to not overwork your Shih Tzu.